 Right: Janna Aronson (2014), Rachael Nicholls (2013), Sabine de Schutter (2012)

-The Young Lighter of the Year competition provides a high profile opportunity to help promote younger members within lighting related professions.
+The Young Lighter of the Year competition provides a high profile opportunity to help younger lighting professionals in the early stages of their career.

 If you have any questions about entering the 2020 competition, please contact us at firstname.lastname@example.org